olasunboESQ/LITA_CAPSTONE_PROJECT/README.md

 MY FINAL PROJECT @ INCUBATOR LITA TRAINING

-Project Overview

-Data Analysis Process

-Data Analysis Tools

-Data Cleaning and Preparations

-Exploratory Data Analysis

-Data Visualization

-Data Analysis

 ###Project Overiew

-The Project contains two (2) Datasets namely:
+The Project contains a Dataset namely:

 - Sales Data
--  Customer Data

-In Project 1: Sales Performance Analysis for a Retail Store I am tasked with analyzing the sales performance of a retail store using the following Data Analysis tools:
+In Project : Sales Performance Analysis for a Retail Store I am tasked with analyzing the sales performance of a retail store using the following Data Analysis tools:
 i.
 Microsoft Excel
 ii.
 Structured Query Language